jaybproductions/AI-Theft-Detection/data/raw/README.md

 - Synthetic theft scenario clips
 - Public datasets (if applicable)

+❗️❗️❗️add a demo_video.mp4 if no webcam is detected

 ❗️ Do not modify the contents of this folder directly.
 All preprocessing should be handled via scripts and saved to `data/processed/`.